Shirley A. Walters

-Shirley Ann Walters (born November 12, 1948) is a Republican former member of the Arkansas House of Representatives from Greenwood in Sebastian County, Arkansas.
+Shirley Ann Walters (born November 12, 1948) is a former member of the Arkansas House of Representatives from Greenwood in Sebastian County, Arkansas.
+She is a Republican.

 Born in Lonoke, Arkansas, Walters graduated from Arkansas Tech University in Russellville and was a teacher, business owner, and was engaged in the real estate business.
 From 2003 to 2008, she served in the Arkansas House.
 Her husband, Bill Walters, served as a Republican in the Arkansas State Senate from 1983 to 2000.
-In 2008, Bill Walters ran as a Democrat to succeed his term-limited wife in the District 62 seat in the Arkansas House, but he was defeated by the Republican nominee, Terry Rice of Waldron in Scott County.
+In 2008, Bill Walters ran as a Democrat to succeed his term-limited wife for the District 62 seat in the Arkansas House, but he was defeated by the Republican nominee, Terry Rice of Waldron in Scott County.